-Please click on the link below for important information regarding snow removal in the Village of New Denver.
+Please see important information regarding snow removal in the Village of New Denver.

 Why does the snow plow leave a windrow in my driveway?